MK99MA/SoMoE-19/docs/mainmenu.rst

  - sections marked with a (*) require generic sourcemod admin privileges, the respective SoccerMod Admin privileges or the public menu being activated.
  - sections marked with a (^) require at least generic sourcemod admin privileges.
  - sections marked with a (°) require rcon sourcemod admin privileges.
- - sections marked with a (#) require an external plugin to be running on the server to appear.

 Unless an indicator is added, the indicator of the next higher menu applies to every sub-menu.